KamilaAzul/Montessori-Inspired/README.md

 ## Acknowledgements

 The website was completed as a Portfolio Project 14 made for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).

-I would like to thank all at the Code Institute for their help and support.
+I would like to thank my mentor who did his best to guide me, and all at the Code Institute for their help and support.